 There are two web sites that have versions of the Gregorio software installed.
 They offer interfaces where a user can enter GABC code, make selections about the output format, and receive a PDF file with the score produced by the Gregorio (and LaTeX) software:

-Since GABC code assigns notes to syllables of the sung text, these tools can be useful in breaking up a text into syllables:
+Since GABC code assigns notes to syllables of the sung text, this tool can be useful in breaking up a text into syllables:

 Ben Bloomfield's on-line tools can apply melodic formulas to hymn texts, psalm verses, and scripture texts: